 Hi!
-I’m Becky, and I would like to thank you for visiting this site!
+I’m Becky!
+Thanks for visiting this site!

 I was diagnosed with Crohn’s at the age of 8.
 First came the doctors.
 At the time, I had never even known there existed a type of doctor beyond a standard pediatrician, much less recognize the term “inflammatory bowel disease.”
 Then came the tests.
 I underwent a series of procedures I now refer to as “the usual”, in which I was poked and prodded in ways a second grader should not be, to put it lightly.
 Now, while I am so fortunate to receive care from some of the best GI doctors in the world, and take medications that let me live my life as a “normal” person, I still can’t deny that IBD is there.
 It is.

 However, I have found that despite all the pain and all the anger I have felt with myself and my body, as dumb as it sounds, my disease has given me so much in return.
 Crohn’s has given me the ability to look awesome even when I feel crappy (yes, I went there).
 Crohn’s has given me a pain tolerance that allows me to tell jokes while getting 6 tubes of blood taken.
 (Darn them vampires!)
 Crohn’s has given me the ability to function like a human even when I have the energy level of a dead fly (dead is your key word there).
 Crohn’s has given me the patience to answer detailed questions about my bathroom habits to the doctor, the fellow, and the research associate, all without dying of embarrassment.
 Most importantly though, and in all seriousness, Crohn’s has given me this.
 This incredible platform in which I can inspire others (and even myself!) to accept us for who we are, and to not feel shame in being different even if nobody else can see our struggles.